 Travel from Bangkok to Chiang Mai by Train

-This blog post is an itinerary for traveling by train from Bangkok to Chiang Mai.
-In addition, we show you the most beautiful things to see, inform you about costs and where you can book your train ticket.
+This post is a travel guide for traveling by train from Bangkok to Chiang Mai.
+In addition, we show you the most beautiful things to see on the way, inform you about costs and where you can book your train ticket.

 In general, for the train ride from Bangkok to Chiang Mai you have two options.
 Either you take the night train, or you choose the day train.
 Both start from Hua Lamphong Station in Bangkok.
 Although the trains have names such as Sprinter, Express, Special Express and Rapid Train, for the train ride up to Chiang Mai you can expect 12 to 14 hours travel time.